ramsey/php-rfcs/resources/imported-rfcs/null_coercion_consistency.txt

 String/Int/Float/Bool can be coerced.

-NULL can usually be coerced (e.g. string concat, == comparison, sprintf, print, array keys), but...
+NULL can usually be coerced (e.g. string concatenation, == comparisons, arithmetics, sprintf, print, echo, array keys), but...

   - PHP 7.0 introduced the ability for user-defined functions to specify parameter types via the [[https://wiki.php.net/rfc/scalar_type_hints_v5#behaviour_of_weak_type_checks|Scalar Type Declarations RFC]], where the implementation triggered Type Errors for those using //strict_types=1//, and otherwise used coercion for string/int/float/bool, but not NULL.
   - PHP 8.1 updated internal function parameters to work in the same way.